Deep Learning for Continuous-Time Stochastic Control with Jumps: Optimal consumption-investment problem

-satisfies the following HJB equation for all $(t,x) \in [0,T) \times \mathbb{R}^n_+ \times \mathbb{R}^n_+ \times \mathbb{R} \times \mathbb{R}^+$,
+satisfies the following HJB equation for all $(t,x) \in [0,T) \times \mathbb{R}^n_+ \times \mathbb{R}^n_+ \times \mathbb{R} \times \mathbb{R}_+$,

-with terminal condition $V(T, x) = y^\gamma/\gamma$.
+with terminal condition $V(T, x) = y^\delta/\delta$.
 We consider a portfolio of $n=25$ stocks, resulting in a $52$-dimensional value function and a $26$-dimensional control process, with the same parameters as in Section \ref{optcv}.
 This version of the consumption-investment problem is significantly more complex than the one discussed in Section \ref{optcv}, with the value function's dimensionality increasing from 2 to 52.
-Consequently, the RK45 numerical method can no longer serve as a reference point to solve the associated HJB equation \eqref{HJBinv2}, making it impossible to compute the ${\rm MAE}_V$ and ${\rm MAE}_\alpha$ metrics.
-However, despite this lack of a reference for comparison, the GPI-PINN \ref{Algo 3} still produces results that appear reasonable.
-We indeed first observe in Figure \ref{fig:main4} (main manuscript) that the losses $\widehat{\mathscr{L}}^{(k)}_1$ \eqref{How3} and $\widehat{\mathscr{L}}^{(k)}_2$ \eqref{How4} converge as the number of epoch $k$ increases.
-Note that the orange curve in the left plot represents the interior loss (first right-hand term) of $\widehat{\mathscr{L}}^{(k)}_1$ and the blue curve the boundary loss (second right-hand term) of $\widehat{\mathscr{L}}^{(k)}_1$ , see Eq.\ \eqref{How3}. \\ \\ The following Figures \ref{comp14} and \ref{comp15} confirm that the results from the GPI-PINN \ref{Algo 3} for both the value function and the optimal control are reasonable, as they closely resemble those from Figures \ref{comp4} and \ref{comp5}.
-For the value functions of Figure \ref{comp14}, the standard deviations across 10 independent runs of the GPI-PINN \ref{Algo 3} remain very low, confirming the stability of the approximations.
+Consequently, Runge--Kutta can no longer be used to solve the associated HJB equation \eqref{HJBinv2}, making it impossible to compute the ${\rm MAE}_V$ and ${\rm MAE}_\alpha$ metrics.
+However, despite this lack of a reference for comparison, GPI-CBU still produces results that appear reasonable.
+We indeed first observe in Figure \ref{fig:main4} (main manuscript) that the losses $\widehat{\mathscr{L}}^{(k)}_1$ \eqref{How3} and $\widehat{\mathscr{L}}^{(k)}_2$ \eqref{loss4} converge as the number of epoch $k$ increases.
+Note that the orange curve in the left plot represents the interior loss (first right-hand term) of $\widehat{\mathscr{L}}^{(k)}_1$, while the blue curve is the boundary loss (second right-hand term) of $\widehat{\mathscr{L}}^{(k)}_1$, see Eq.\ \eqref{How3}.

+The following Figures \ref{comp14} and \ref{comp15} confirm that the results of GPI-CBU for both the value function and optimal control are reasonable, as they closely resemble those of Figures \ref{comp4} and \ref{comp5}.
+For the value functions of Figure \ref{comp14}, the standard deviations across 10 independent runs of GPI-CBU remain very low, confirming the stability of the approximations.
 For the optimal consumption rate in Figure \ref{comp15} (left plot), the standard deviation across the 10 runs tends to be higher for values of time $t$ close to 0, although being still reasonable.
-Finally, varying the first dimension of the intensity $\lambda^1$ mainly impacts the corresponding fraction of wealth $\pi^{1,*}_t$, while its effect on the other proportions and consumption rate is more moderate (since arising from the correlation matrix $\Sigma \Sigma^T$ of the Brownian motions $W$).
+Finally, varying the first dimension of the intensity $\lambda^1$ mainly impacts the corresponding fraction of wealth $\pi^{*,1}_t$, while its effect on the other proportions and consumption rate is more moderate (since arising from the correlation matrix $\Sigma$ of the Brownian motion $W$).